When should I consider financial planning services?

 What are your fees?

-For a financial plan, we charge a one time fee, depending on the required detail of the plan.
+For a financial plan, we charge a one-time fee, depending on the required detail of the plan.
 Usually this range is $1,500-$4,000 and the amount is agreed upon before the planning begin.
-We do not require a retainer or repost and the fee is not due until the work is satisfactorily completed.
+We do not require a retainer and the fee is not due until the work is satisfactorily completed.
 We follow up, we answer questions now and in the future.
-If future maintenance is required an hourly fee (typically billed at $200 /hr.).
+If future maintenance is required it is billed as an hourly fee (typically billed at $200 /hr.).